FAQs About the Seasonal Flu Vaccine

 Back to top

-- Anyone who is moderately or severely ill (e.g. with a high fever) should defer flu vaccination until resolution of the illness.
+- Anyone with moderate to severe acute illness should delay flu vaccination until resolution of the illness

-- Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group.
+- Children under 6 months of age should not get the flu vaccine because it is ineffective in this age group (instead, their household contacts and caretakers should get vaccinated).

-- Persons with a history of Guillain-Barre syndrome should consult their physician before receiving the flu vaccine.
+- Persons with a history of Guillain-Barre syndrome within 6 weeks of a prior flu vaccination should consult their physician before receiving the flu vaccine.

 Back to top